mtho-ngoza/mzansigig/public/legal/terms-of-service.md

 ### 8.1 Platform Ownership

-Kasigig owns all rights to:
+MzansiGig owns all rights to:
 - The Platform software and design
-- Kasigig trademarks and logos
+- MzansiGig trademarks and logos
 - Platform content and data

 ### 8.2 User Content

 - You retain ownership of content you post
-- You grant Kasigig a license to use, display, and distribute your content on the Platform
+- You grant MzansiGig a license to use, display, and distribute your content on the Platform
 - You represent that you own or have rights to posted content

 ### 8.3 Work Product